Rigonz/60k-Spanish-First-Names/README.md

 14. https://data.world/axtscz/spanish-first-name (Spanish names)

 ## Auxiliary Sources
 21. https://datos.gob.ar/dataset/otros-nombres-personas-fisicas/archivo/otros_2.1 includes over 9 million first names from Argentina.
 I have tried to use it but the data is often corrupted and most names are multiply composed (f.eg.
 "Silvana Tomasa Filomena" or "Claudio Ruben Gervasio").
 A drastic cleaning still includes almost 3 million different names, which are presented as file "03 Names R1 ARG3.csv" in zip format.
-Splitting them into single names and adding them to the main repository is a possibility, but careful and extensive error checking will be necessary, f.eg.
-Bacilio, Hortencia, Cilveria, Semeona, or handling variants like:
+Splitting them into single names and adding them to the main repository is a possibility, but careful and extensive error checking and control of variants will be necessary, f.eg.
+Bacilio, Hortencia, Cilveria, Semeona, or:
 - Gisel/Ghisel/Gisell/Gisela/Ghisela/Gisele/Giselle/Gisella/Ghisella/Guisela/
 - Jisela/Jisella/Jisel/Jisell/Jhisel/Jhiselli/
 - Grisel/Grisell/Grisela/Griselda/